By Kelly Zimmerman

 Learning Friends Preschool

-In addition, during the '16-'17 school year, the District piloted a blended preschool program.
-After a successful first year, our Board of Education supported the continuation of the program with the hope of including as many district resident children as possible in preschool education.
-The Learning Friends Preschool reintroduces blended Early Childhood programming to the district.
+The Learning Friends Preschool offers blended Early Childhood programming to the district.
 Housed at Oakwood School, it blends children with disabilities and their typical peers, in a 5 day per week, half-day program, morning or afternoon.
 Several evening parent/child activities are offered throughout the year to complement the learning and solidify the home-child-school connection.

 Learning Friends follows the Creative Curriculum for Preschool, which focuses on project-based investigations as a means for children to apply skills while addressing four areas of development: social/emotional, physical, cognitive, and language.
 It is designed to foster the development of the whole child through teacher-led, small and large group activities.
 Opportunities exist for self-selected activities which center around 10 main interest areas (blocks, dramatic play, toys and games, art, library, discovery, sand and water, music and movement, computers, and outdoors).
 In addition, students participate in daily gross motor time, and weekly library and music classes.
 The Illinois Early Learning and Developmental Standards provide the framework for instruction.

 Registration is ongoing.
 All potential registrants will attend our early childhood screening.
 If you’re interested in learning more about this program, please contact Sue Buhle, Student Services Administrative assistant, at 630-257-2286 extension 4615 for details.

 The following will inform you about the structures that govern early childhood education:

 - Early Childhood Learning Standards